Top Tourist Attractions and Things to do in Santorini (Greece)

 Have Fun with The Sand And The Water

 As an island in the Mediterranean, Santorini is blessed with beautiful beaches and pristine sea.
-There are quite a lot fascinating beaches that you can visit during your trip to Santorini.
+There are quite a lot of fascinating beaches that you can visit during your trip to Santorini.

 Some of the beaches are black and red sand beaches.
 Perivolos Beach is Santorini beach with the longest stretch of black sand.
 This beach is perfect for lazy summer days, as it is equipped with plenty of umbrellas and sunbeds.
 Finding food and drink is also an easy matter here.
 Kamari Beach is also an impressive black sand beach.
 Here, there are more than just getting the perfect tan.

-If you are looking for something more unique that Santorini tourism can offer, you have to go the Red Beach.
+If you are looking for something more unique that Santorini tourism can offer, you have to go to the Red Beach.
 It is named that way because the beach is surrounded by red cliff formation.
 It surely is a unique place to go sightseeing in Santorini.

 Raise Your Glass and explore Santorini’s wine culture